-Join Ben Long for an in-depth discussion in this video The viewfinder display, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video The viewfinder display, part of Nikon D5100 Essential Training.

 As we discussed, one of the great advantages of an SLR is that you actually look through the same lens that exposes the sensor.
 This gives you a very accurate viewfinder and allows you to have a very bright, clear view of your scene.
 Your viewfinder also provides you with a tremendous amount of status information, as we'll see.
 On the top of the viewfinder is the diopter control.
 If you wear glasses, you might be able to adjust this diopter to compensate for your prescription, which will let you shoot without your glasses on.
 Now, I say might because if your eyes are too bad, you won't be able to adjust the diopter far enough to get the viewfinder back to full sharpness.